MicrosoftDocs/memdocs/memdocs/intune/enrollment/create-device-platform-restrictions.md

 For more information about creating filters, see [Create a filter](../fundamentals/filters.md).

 > [!NOTE]
-> Processing assignment filters takes added time at enrollment.
-The update from Microsoft Entra to Intune to process user, group and filter assignments typically happens within 15 minutes.
+> It takes extra time to process assignment filters during enrollment.
+The update between Microsoft Entra and Intune that processes user, group, and filter assignments typically happens within 15 minutes.
 It's not instant.
-This time can affect enrollment assignments.
-Admins should enroll devices after several minutes, not immediately after adding the enrolling users to a group.
+This amount of time can affect enrollment assignments.
+You should wait and enroll devices several minutes after adding the enrolling users to a group, not immediately after.

 ### Supported filter properties